The Power of Pets

 Volunteers who would like to be Pet Visitors will receive special training and their pets must complete a certification with Project PUP or Pet Therapy International to be eligible for visits in patient homes or facilities.
 Pet Visitors often find it’s just as enjoyable for their pet as it is for the patient.
 In addition to visiting patients, visits may be made to other residents of nursing homes or assisted living facilities through our Hospice Facility Ambassador program.

 Volunteers for Veterans

-As part of our We Honor Veterans program, veteran volunteers provide recognition and support for fellow veterans.
+As part of our We Honor Veterans program, volunteers provide recognition and support for fellow veterans.
 The special bond that veterans share carries over into hospice care as veteran patient often feel they relate more easily with other veterans.
-Vet- Vet companion visits provide understanding and camaraderie for our veteran patients.
+Vet-Vet companion visits provide understanding and camaraderie for our veteran patients.

-Veteran Recognition Ceremonies are a dignified celebration of military service that is always much appreciated by the veteran as well as their family members.
+Veteran Recognition Ceremonies are a dignified celebration of military service that is always much appreciated by veterans as well as their family members.
 The national anthem, pledge of allegiance and hymn of the veteran’s military branch help to make this a special occasion.